theblockstalk/upgradeable-proxy/README.md

 #### Still to research

 TODO
-* test that new function can be added in different order (put in first)
-* Change the visibility of functions (external/public/internal/private)
 * Change keywords on functios (pure/view)
 * Change the order of variables (need two variables)
 * Test upgradeability of data structures: strings, mappings, structs, arrays